You may wish to read an introduction to this section first.

 Chiesa del Gesù (1743) redesigned by Luigi Vanvitelli

-Vanvitelli began his career as a painter at the workshop of Gaspar Van Wittel, his father, who was famous for his landscape views of Rome (you may wish to see one of these views in an external link).
+Vanvitelli began his career as a painter at the workshop of Gaspar Van Wittel, his father, who was famous for his landscape views of Rome.
 Vanvitelli participated in the contests for Fontana di Trevi and the new façade of S. Giovanni in Laterano.
 His projects did not win, but were highly praised.
-During his stay at Ancona, Vanvitelli was involved in the design of many buildings in town and in other nearby locations (e.g. Chiesa del Gesù and Palazzo Ferretti at Ancona, bell tower of Basilica di Loreto and Chiesa della Maddalena at Pesaro).
+During his stay at Ancona, Vanvitelli was involved in the design of many buildings in town and in other nearby locations (e.g. Chiesa del Gesù and Palazzo Ferretti in Ancona, bell tower of Basilica di Loreto and Chiesa della Maddalena in Pesaro).